 Bioventus wanted a next-generation device to stimulate business growth.
-Design Concepts studied customers, internal stakeholders and related technology to collect actionable insights.
+Delve studied customers, internal stakeholders and related technology to collect actionable insights.
 Our team included human factors engineers, design researchers, industrial designers and engineers.
 We interviewed fracture patients, prescribing physicians and the chief medical officers of insurance companies.
 We visited homes and clinics to observe use and discover unmet needs.

 Three themes emerged that led to the following action items:

 - Establish expectations and promote patient compliance with daily therapy.

 - Collect compliance and outcome data to convince physicians and insurers of efficacy and value.

 - Provide an easy-to-hold device with screen visibility when resting on a table or sofa arm.